 The picture perfect Salzburg Christmas Market specializing in klotzenbrot, a bread loaded with raisins, dried fruits and nuts, also has a Christmas Museum.
 The main market, one of several in town, runs till December 26 in the center of Cathedral Square.
 All year round at the museum, visitors can see holiday decorations from the period 1840-1940, many from the famous Wienerwerkstatte which once sold as souvenirs.
 Did you know “Silent Night, Holy Night” was written in the city of Mozart and the “Sound of Music”?
 We visited in 2018 for the 200th anniverary celebrations.
 Make sure you gift the whole family a Salzburg Card to save on transport including cable cars, discounted skating rink tickets, local cruises and the many holiday-themed attractions.

 Denmark Christmas Markets

-In Denmark, the hyggelig or cozy Christmas season opens early, typically in mid-November, and runs about five weeks till a few days before Christmas.
-At Tivoli Gardens, Copenhagen’s beloved pleasure park, pixies prepare for Christmas and there are more than 60 stalls showcasing hand-made decorations, Christmas gifts and sweets through New Year’s Eve.
-Families will enjoy the three different light shows that play continuously, the Toboggan Run and warming up with mulled red wine, hot cocoa and other winter beverages.
-The park’s lavish decor is inspired by Danish and Scandinavian tradition, and live reindeer add to the Christmas scene.
-Not to say that several neighborhoods in Copenhagen host small markets and stores everywhere show off their holiday decorations.
+In Denmark, the hyggelig or cozy Danish Christmas season opens early, typically in mid-November, and runs about five weeks till a few days before Christmas.
+At Tivoli Gardens, Copenhagen’s beloved pleasure park, pixies prepare more than 60 traditional stalls.
+The market showcases handmade decorations, Christmas gifts and sweets through New Year’s Eve.
+Families will enjoy the three different light shows that play continuously and the Toboggan Run.
+Warm up and stay that way with mulled red wine, hot cocoa and other winter beverages.
+The park’s lavish decor is inspired by Danish and Scandinavian tradition, and live reindeer add to the festive scene.
+Several other neighborhoods in Copenhagen host small markets, and stores everywhere show off their holiday decorations.